iNKORE-NET/UI.WPF.Modern/docs/banner.md

 ## Remarks

 We strongly recommend you to add the banner image as a LINK in your project, instead of downloading the image and adding it to your repository.
 This way, you will always have the latest version of the banner.

+The built-in banner URI is only available in the 0.10.0 version of the library and later.